digicatapult/sqnc-documentation/docs/hyproof/api-flow.md

 ---

-## HyProof Api Flow: Token Flow
+## Token Flow

-The API flow for managing tokens.
+The remaining part of this document details the API workflow for demonstrating how HyProof manages tokens representing certified batches of hydrogen.

 ---

-### HyProof Api Flow: Token Flow: Context
+### Token Flow: Outline

 To create a valid hydrogen certificate, we need the cooperation of 2 parties: `Heidi the Hydrogen Producer` and `Emma the Energy Owner`.

 1. `Heidi` first creates a token in her local database (`initiated`) and submits it to the chain.
 This token contains a commitment to the secret time and energy data she has used.
 She passes the information used to create the commitment to `Emma` out-of-band.
 2. `Emma` performs a calculation and loads the eCO2 to the token on-chain along with another commitment to the energy mix used at the time.
 The token/certificate is now `issued`.
+3. `Reginald` finds the certificate to be invalid, and attaches evidence/reasoning to the certificate while transitioning it from `issued` to `revoked` status.

 ---

-### HyProof Api Flow: Token Flow: Hydrogen Producer
+### Persona 1: Heidi the Hydrogen Producer

 1. The new token needs to be inserted into the local db prior to being added to the chain w/ **`POST`** **`/v1/certificate`**